-IHG is offering an 80% bonus for purchasing IHG Rewards points, which is below average compared to previuous points promotions, and can be redeemed for cheaper nights at InterContinental, Crowne Plaza and other IHG hotels.
+IHG is offering an 100% bonus for purchasing IHG Rewards points, which is at par with the best points promotions they usually offer, and can be redeemed for cheaper nights at InterContinental, Crowne Plaza and other IHG hotels.

 One of the best ways to use your KrisFlyer miles (or Velocity points) is to fly around the world in Business Class or First Class with Singapore Airlines and its Star Alliance partners, stopping over in up to seven cities.

 There is a 20-50% bonus on offer when purchasing miles, which is the most generous (occasionally) offered but it’s a targeted promotion, so log in your account to see if you’re eligible.

 American Express is now offering a huge 100,000 bonus of Velocity points for new cardholders with the Velocity Platinum credit card until July 31st.